 Rétif also coined the psychosexual term “fetish” with his detailed descriptions of small feet and shoes.
 Much of his writing, which was autobiographical, broke boundaries by describing and focusing on intimacy and female sexual pleasure.
-Considered a literary rival of the Marquis de Sade, who advocated anarchy and destruction of the church, nobility and ruling classes, Rétif sought through Le Pornographe, to improve the lives of the women he knew in the Biblical sense.
+Considered a literary rival of the Marquis de Sade, who advocated anarchy and destruction of the church, nobility and ruling classes, Rétif sought through Le Pornographe, to improve the lives of prostitutes and the women he knew in the Biblical sense.

 His books, Monsieur Nicholas (1794-97), which is his autobiography, and La anti-Justine (1798), have been translated into English.